 Villa at Sengokubara Photographs

-The roof of the house angles gently inward, creating a canopy around the perimeter of the courtyard, and it varies in height to create lower ceilings at the entrance.
+The expansive roof of the house angles gently inward, forming a protective canopy around the courtyard’s perimeter while varying in height to create a welcoming atmosphere with lower ceilings at the entrance.
 This variation in height achieves a dynamic range of ceiling heights, from 2.4 meters to an impressive 7.5 meters.

 Villa at Sengokubara Plans